Festivals of Darjeeling and Sikkim

 27th February 2021

-The festival of Bumchu is observed in West Sikkim at the Tashiding Monastery during January.
+The festival of Bumchu is observed in West Sikkim at the Tashiding Monastery in January.
 ‘Bum’ means ‘pot or vase,’ and ‘Chu’ means ‘water.’
 The Lamas of the religious community open the pot that contains the Holy Water during the festival.

 5. Kagyat Dance: